holadepo/docs/astro/data-lineage.md

 From the **Lineage** tab on Astro, you can access the following four pages:

-- **Runs**: A real-time overview of all **runs** that emit data lineage across your Organization.
+- **Runs**: A real-time overview of all runs that emit data lineage across your Organization.
 A run can be an Airflow task run or any other process configured to emit lineage data to Astronomer, such as a Spark job.
 - **Datasets**: A real-time overview of all recent **datasets** that your DAGs have read or written to.
 - **Issues**: A view of potential issues or statistical inconsistencies related to your runs or datasets.
 - **Lineage**: A graph view that visualizes data lineage.
 - **Integrations**: A view of your current data lineage integrations.

 You can use these pages to diagnose issues that may be difficult to troubleshoot in other environments.
-For example, if an Airflow task failed because a database schema changed, you can use the **Lineage** page on Astro to determine which run caused the change and which downstream tasks failed as a result.
+For example, if an Airflow task failed because a database schema changed, you can use the **Lineage** page of the Cloud UI to determine which run caused the change and which downstream tasks failed as a result.

 For more information on data lineage and related concepts, see [Data lineage concepts](data-lineage-concepts.md).